-New research published in the journal Heart has confirmed the findings of two controversial studies on calcium supplementation and heart attack risk published in the British Medical Journal from 2011, and which found a 24-27% increased risk of heart attack for those who took 500 mg of elemental calcium a day.
+Research published in the peer-reviewed journal Heart has confirmed the findings of two controversial studies on calcium supplementation and heart attack risk published in the British Medical Journal.

 Why Do We Obsessively Consume Rock, Bone And Shell Calcium?

-Turned To Stone: When Calcium Goes To The Wrong Place
+Turned To Stone: Calcium In The Wrong Place

 The reality is that the habit of consuming inorganic, elemental calcium simply does not make sense.
 After all, have you ever experienced visceral disgust after accidentally consuming eggshell?
 If you have, you know your body is “hard-wired” to reject low-quality calcium sources (stones and bones as it were), in favor of getting calcium from food.